Agent Agreement – Terms and Conditions

 Agent Firms must obtain prior written approval from the Agent Supervisor for any legal research exceeding one hour in relation to a file.

-10.7 Billable Transit Time
+10.7 Billable Travel Time

 10.8 Disbursements